 1917 is a cinematic and technical glory that will be celebrated for years to come.

 At the height of World War I, Lance Corporals Will Schofield and Tom Blake are instructed to hand-deliver a crucial message to the 2nd Battalion of the Devonshire Regiment.
 The Devons have gone in pursuit of the retreating German army, not knowing the retreat is part of a massive ambush at the Hindenburg Line.
 Should Schofield and Blake fail in their mission, a massacre of the British forces will ensure.
-As many as 16 hundred British soldiers might be killed.
+As many as 16 hundred British soldiers might be slaughtered.

 I generally avoid army or war movies, no thanks to my own less than stellar encounters with the Singaporean army in recent years.